EU-Business-Information-Data-Space/BIDS-Rulebook/BIDS Rulebook v0.1.md

 - Application profiles in the form of SHACL Shapes SHALL be developed by specializing the common domain-specific RDF/OWL Vocabulary classes, attributes and associations in the RDF/OWL Vocabulary.
 - Attribute enumeration values CAN be specified as code lists if necessary

 In the BIDS context, all data to be shared MUST be described as application profiles in the SHACL Shape technical format.
+See visualization [here](semantic-technical-modeling.md)

 NOTE: The proposed common toolset for BIDS specific semantic modeling according to the described methodology is the Interoperability Platform, consisting of the Terminologies tool (https://sanastot.suomi.fi/), Data Vocabularies tool (https://tietomallit.suomi.fi/ and Reference Data tool (https://koodistot.suomi.fi/).
 However, since the platform is currently maintained only for use by the Finnish public anc private sector organizations, a new governance model for the tools needs development in the BIDS context.